-- In the Douglas Irrigation Non-Expansion Area (INA), ADWR regulations prohibit the expansion of irrigated acreage and require irrigators to report their water use if they pump groundwater at a rate greater than 35 gallons per minute.
-Despite this oversight of groundwater resources, between 1991-2014 water use increased by 35% (from 37,000 to 50,000 acre-feet per year). - Since the 1980s, the county has been implementing measures aimed at reducing overdraft and sustaining surface water.
-For example, in Sources for Cochise County's water 2007, Cochise County elected to become a mandatory adequacy (USGS 2015). jurisdiction, which requires developers to prove a 100-year water supply.
+- The Douglas Active Management Area (AMA) was designated on December 1, 2022.
+When the Douglas AMA was designated, AMA-specific regulations replace those of the previously established Irrigation Non-Expansion Area (INA).
+Elements of the new AMA will include prohibition on expansion of irrigated acres, metering and reporting requirements, a management goal and plan, wells requirements (e.g. impact analysis for new non-exempt wells), among others. - Since the 1980s, the county has been implementing measures aimed at reducing overdraft and sustaining surface water.
+For example, in 2007, Cochise County elected to become a mandatory adequacy jurisdiction, which requires developers to prove a 100-year water supply.
 If ADWR determines that the available water supply is not adequate, the county can deny approval of a new subdivision. - The Cochise Conservation and Recharge Network (CCRN) was established in 2015 to implement a series of conservation and recharge efforts using stormwater or reclaimed water - highly treated wastewater - within the San Pedro Riparian National Conservation Area.
 Their eight project sites comprise more than 6,000 acres and have had a cumulative benefit of more than 41,000 acre-feet of water through recharge, retired pumping, and precluded pumping.